 Carrick-a-Rede rope bridge

 The first stop on my tour from Belfast was the Carrick-a-Rede rope bridge.
 This bridge was used by fishermen so they could get to the island without having to rely on a boat.
-Unfortunately, due to bad weather, visitors weren’t allowed to cross the bridge.
+Due to bad weather, visitors weren’t allowed to cross the bridge.
 We did get some time to explore the area around there, which was amazing.

 The Giant’s Causeway